 The phrase “what’s old is new again” certainly applies to the wedding industry, and the classic anniversary themes are officially back in vogue.

 Of course, these are just broad guidelines and are in no way a requirement for how your motif or décor should appear, but these ideas are fun and well-known themes that you can play off of if you choose.
 Some fun anniversary themes include:

 - Afternoon Tea

 - Black-Tie Gala

-As you can see, the sky’s the limit on picking theme!
-Your chosen venue can help bring your motif to life.
+As you can see, the sky’s the limit on picking a theme!
+Your chosen venue will help you bring your motif to life.

 4. Give some thought to invites

 Expectations and rules abound for wedding invites — but the same isn’t true for anniversary parties.
 Instead of worrying about the proper way to create your invite, take time to craft a design that fits your theme and your relationship.
 Just don’t forget to include the necessary details, such as:

 - Day, date, and time of the event

 - Location of the event